WillBux/4x5-scanlight/README.md

 - 4x M2x10mm socket head cap screws
 - 8x M2 square nuts (DIN 562)

+### Status and the Future

+The code has not been finalized.
+USB-PD and the dimming of the LEDs are working as expected.
+I have not implemented the screen or rotary encoder input.

+In the distant future I plan on incorporating this into my enlarger to print 4x5 (and 120) negatives.
+I no longer shoot 35mm and probably will not produce a 35mm mask for scanning and printing.
+If you only shoot 35mm I recommend using Jack's design as it is smaller and cheaper.

 ## license

 The PCB schematic, layout, and Gerber files and the 3D CAD files for this project are released under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W V2).